reach-sh/reach-lang/hs/README.md

 All "local hs build" make targets are prefixed with "hs-".
-These require that `stack` is installed on your local machine.
+These require that `stack` and `mo` is installed on your local machine.

 # Build source